k-burger/tangles_in_pop_gen/README.md

 + `reliability_factor.py`: computes the reliabilty factors of the cuts for the soft clustering.
 + `plot_soft_clustering.py`: plots the soft clustering.
-+ `tangles_env.yml`: conda environment to run tangles and Tadmixture.
++ `tangles_env.yml`: conda environment to run tangles and tangleGen.

-## How to run Tadmixture
+## How to run tangleGen
-To infer ancestries with Tadmixture, a script needs to contain the following modules:
+To infer ancestries with tangleGen, a script needs to contain the following modules:

     1. Set parameters
     2. Load data